-When professionals edit their video films, they often need to switch directly between different recorded scenes to create customized outcome at the end.
-If these transitions between different scenes are not well optimized then definitely they will affect flow of film and make it appear annoying with little blanking period in between.
+When professionals edit their video films, they often need to switch directly between different recorded scenes to create customized outcomes at the end.
+If these transitions between different scenes are not well optimized then definitely they will affect the flow of the film and make it appear annoying with a little blanking period in between.

 It is possible to apply transitions with a simple shortcut; all that you need to do is either blade your video clip into several scenes as per need or add two or more different scenes to be joined to your software timeline.

 Part 2: Use Browser to Apply Transition:

-- It is time to place the dragged transition between two video clips that you need to edit here.
+It is time to place the dragged transition between two video clips that you need to edit here.

 In order to change the duration of transition:

-- It can be selected from Ctrl+D options also.
+It can be selected from Ctrl+D options also.

-- Users can also edit preferences for transition on Final Cut Pro software tool as per need.
+Users can also edit preferences for transition on Final Cut Pro software tool as per need.

 Part 3: Use Menu Bar to Apply Transition:

 Click on the available cut between two clips on your timeline.